The beginners guide to SEO and PPC marketing in 2020

 Keyword research tools – Getting the most out of your advert

-Keyword research tools, such as Google’s Keyword Planner helps businesses determine what words they should use in their Google Ads, ensuring that the adverts reach the right people through search results.
+Keyword research tools, such as Google’s Keyword Planner helps businesses determine what words they should use in their Google Ads, ensuring that the adverts reach the right people through search results and search terms.

 Not only do these tools recommend keywords and provide bid estimations for your paid advertising campaign, they help businesses understand their audience’s intent.